visgl/deck.gl/docs/custom-layers.md

 more to get a working layer.

-`draw` - If you want to use custom uniforms or settings when drawing, you would typicall implement the `draw` method and pass those to your render call.
+`draw` - If you want to use custom uniforms or settings when drawing, you would typical implement the `draw` method and pass those to your render call.
 Note that `draw` is called with viewport uniforms that you need to pass to your shader, but you can of course add any layer specific uniforms to that.